Cooking prime rib perfectly every time is easy with this prime rib recipe.

 Cooking prime rib is as easy as one, two, three:

 - salt and pepper to taste

-2. Season the roast with salt and pepper, or try something different by using one of the rubs below in our More Prime Rib Recipes section.
+- Season the roast with salt and pepper, or try something different by using one of the rubs found on our prime rib rubs page.